muratk3n/thirdwave/en/README.md

 of promises and grandstanding, shouldnt they be trolled?
 Or in UK, through papers denying left, as "left" invading a country, right diddling on EU then "asking" the people, having that blow in their face, isn't something a trolling called for?
-Or in TR basically doing nearly everything wrong?
+Or in TR basically effin up nearly everything?
 They made an ass of themselves, and they deserved what followed later.

 ---